WILD LEA FARM

 HOW ARE YOUR LIVESTOCK RAISED?

-Our animals live as much time as the weather permits out on a paddock for their daily dose of sunshine and fresh air., fed fresh hay and grass pellets every day with access to cozy and warm barn space.
+Our animals live as much time outside as the weather permits out on a paddock for their daily dose of sunshine and fresh air., fed fresh hay and grass pellets every day with access to cozy and warm barn space.
+All of our animals are grass fed and finished

 We are with our animals every few hours throughout the day to check on their well being, health, as well as monitoring their mineral, water and even shade supply.
 Regularly checked by our local small ruminant vet, we are adamant in providing the proper and utmost care to all our animals which results in a better quality of life, which in returns provides a better quality meat.